yektaokdan/Exploria/README.md

-# Botanica
+# Exploria

-Botanica transforms outdoor adventures into a shared journey of discovery, enabling users to pinpoint locations on a map, photograph plants, waterfalls, and other elements of nature, and save these discoveries with detailed annotations.
+Exploria transforms outdoor adventures into a shared journey of discovery, enabling users to pinpoint locations on a map, photograph plants, waterfalls, and other elements of nature, and save these discoveries with detailed annotations.
 It is the perfect companion for anyone passionate about exploring and documenting the natural world.

 ## Overview

-Botanica allows users to enrich their outdoor adventures with the ability to save the geographical location, photos, names, descriptions, and dates of their natural discoveries.
+Exploria allows users to enrich their outdoor adventures with the ability to save the geographical location, photos, names, descriptions, and dates of their natural discoveries.
 This application makes every journey into the wild a part of a personalized digital journal, ready to be revisited and shared at any moment.

 ## Features